Guard · Pre-PR preflight

 What it does for you

-~90 seconds vs ~6 minutes.The fastest CI is the one that already ran on your laptop.
-Preview-check catches the failure 4× faster than waiting for a remote run.
+Catches the failure before the PR opens.The fastest CI is the one that already ran on your laptop.
+Preview-check catches the failure locally, before you push, instead of waiting for a remote run.

 Configure

 The skill is markdown - open it and edit.
 Add a check: write a line, list the script that runs it, and (if the script doesn't exist yet) write it under scripts/brain-drift/ following the existing pattern.
-The drift scripts are bash + use set -e so the first failure stops the run cleanly.
+Most drift gates are Node scripts now; the older ones are bash. run-all.sh runs each gate in order and stops at the first failure, naming the gate that failed.

 Use it well